james-w/fzf-cheatsheets/README.md

 In this case the command will be executed when you have finished, it won't be added to your command line.

+## Adding cheatsheets

+You can add your own cheatsheets.

+You can set `CHEATSHEETS_DIR` environment variable to point to a set of cheatsheet files, or you can send PRs here.

+The files should be named after the command that they should be used for.

+The cheatsheet files are pretty simple, with a command per line.

+    git status

+Comments can be added after the command

+    git status # Shows the status of the repo

+For more complex commands you can add comments on following lines to expand further.

+    git status # Shows the status of the repo
+    # Here is some more information

+Everything up to the next command will be considered comments for that command.

 ## Inspiration

 Reddit user u/techAndLanguage [suggested the idea](https://www.reddit.com/r/vim/comments/g8haqm/question_about_how_to_use_vim_as_a_stream_editor/)